Cat and Dog

 Who reports an animal bite or scratch to the Health Unit?

-Anyone who witnesses or is informed of an animal bite or scratch, including doctors, nurses, veterinarians and police officers, must notify the Health Unit as soon as possible (see R.R.O.
+Anyone who witnesses or is informed of an animal bite or scratch, including doctors, nurses, veterinarians and police officers, must notify us as soon as possible (see R.R.O.
 1990, Regulation 557, s.2).

 What happens when an animal bite is reported to the Health Unit?